StoriesNewsroomAboutPricing

 Less rear-view billing, more steering while the period is open

 Teams shifted from "what happened last month" to what's coming, where caps apply, and what changed.
-Finance could plan earlier, ops could act before close, and programme leads could grow fleets with fewer invoice surprises.
+Finance could plan earlier, ops could act before close, and programme owners could grow fleets with fewer invoice surprises.

 Clearer signals and shared vocabulary trimmed escalation noise and sped fixes, often before the billing period ended.